Kim Chizevsky-Nicholls: Personal life

 In May 1993, Kim Chizevsky-Nicholls married Chad Nicholls, a former bodybuilder, drug and nutrition guru and coach for his wife, along with professional bodybuilders Ronnie Coleman and Lenda Murray.
-They currently live in Springfield, Missouri and has had two children, Dominic and Morgan Nicholls.
+They currently live in Springfield, Missouri and have two children, Dominic and Morgan Nicholls.

 Television appearance

 In July 1995, Chizevsky-Nicholls appeared on Geraldo, along with Bill Dobbins, Lenda Murray, Debbie Muggli, Sharon Bruneau, Debbie Kruck, Sha-ri Pendleton, and Nikki Fuller.

 The 2000 documentary Bodybuilders dealing with female bodybuilding and specifically concentrates on Ms. Olympia and the rapid changes that happened to the sport from 1980 to 2000, with Kim Chizevsky-Nicholls being featured and interviewed in the film.

 Motion picture appearance

 In 2000, Chizevsky-Nicholls appeared in The Cell, which starred Jennifer Lopez.
 According to director Tarsem Singh's DVD audio commentary, the character she played was originally listed in the script simply as "helper", so Tarsem asked the production designer what disturbs him.
 So, he replied that “Those women that work out,” so he added her.
 Tarsem was concerned the audience might think she was a man in drag, so they gave her prosthetic breasts.